 22nd March '23 - Sequoia released their new album WATER MUSIC: Source to Sea which includes Clōta's Song

-1st March '23 - am fàsach to be premiered by defunensemble at Musica Nova Festival in Helsinki
+1st March '23 - am fàsach was premiered by defunensemble at Musica Nova Festival in Helsinki

-27th/ 28th Jan '23 - am fìor-eun to be premiered by the RSNO, conducted by Thomas Søndergård - 27th Jan in the Usher Hall, Edinburgh and 28th Jan in Glasgow Royal Concert Hall.
+27th/ 28th Jan '23 - am fìor-eun premiered by the RSNO, conducted by Thomas Søndergård - 27th Jan in the Usher Hall, Edinburgh and 28th Jan in Glasgow Royal Concert Hall.

-9th Dec '22 - Arrangement of Seinn an Duan Seo to be premiered by Jamie MacDougall (tenor) and Scott Mitchell (piano) as part of the St Andrews Voices: St Andrews Songbook launch at the Laidlaw Music Centre, St Andrews, 19.00
+9th Dec '22 - Arrangement of Seinn an Duan Seo was premiered by Jamie MacDougall (tenor) and Scott Mitchell (piano) as part of the St Andrews Voices: St Andrews Songbook launch at the Laidlaw Music Centre, St Andrews, 19.00

 2nd Dec '22 - cellist Louise McMonagle to perform the light through forest leaves at the Scottish Arts Club, Edinburgh, 19.00

 29th/30th Oct '22 - Presented work from the Fast & Dirty Residency - a collaborative project between composers and dancers - at the Sound Festival, Aberdeen.